DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

 Tests that use `should_panic` can be imprecise.
 A `should_panic` test would pass even if the test panics for a different reason from the one we were expecting.
 To make `should_panic` tests more precise, we can add an optional `expected` parameter to the `should_panic` attribute.
 The test harness will make sure that the failure message contains the provided text.
 For example, consider the modified code for `Guess` in Listing 11-9 where the `new` function panics with different messages depending on whether the value is too small or too large.

+#### Listing 11-9: Testing for a `panic!` with a panic message containing a specified substring

+This test will pass because the value we put in the `should_panic` attribute's `expected` parameter is a substring of the message that the `Guess::new` function panics with.
+We could have specified the entire panic message that we expect, which in this case would be `Guess value must be less than or equal to 100, got 200.` What you choose to specify depends on how much of the panic message is unique or dynamic and how precise you want your test to be.
+In this case, a substring of the panic message is enough to ensure that the code in the test function executes the `else if value > 100` case.